GregUtas/robust-services-core/README.md

 also discusses its tests, which exercise a considerable portion of the RSC software.
 The tests described below are rather tactical by comparison.

-Twenty-eight scripts test the _Safety Net_ capability of the `Thread` class.
+Twenty-nine scripts test the _Safety Net_ capability of the `Thread` class.
 A dedicated [page](docs/RSC-Trap-Recovery.md) describes these tests and the current status of each one.